Trivivium/devops-2k20/report/REPORT.md

 ### Continuous Delivery

-When new commits enters the master branch, we needs to update the production server.
+When new commits enter the master branch, we needs to update the production server.
 The alternative would be to manually connect to the production environment and pull the newest version of the system.
 This takes time and is error prone, therefore this flow is automated.
 This is, in our case, done by